qutip/qutip/doc/guide/dynamics/dynamics-time.rst

 .. note:: This section covers a specialized topic and may be skipped if you are new to QuTiP.

 In this section we discuss running string-based time-dependent problems using the :func:`qutip.parfor` function.
 As the :func:`qutip.mcsolve` function is already parallelized, running string-based time dependent problems inside of parfor loops should be restricted to the :func:`qutip.mesolve` function only.
-When using the string-based format, the system Hamiltonian and collapse operators are converted into C code with a specific file name that is automatically genrated, or supplied by the user via the ``rhs_filename`` property of the :class:`qutip.Odeoptions` class.
+When using the string-based format, the system Hamiltonian and collapse operators are converted into C code with a specific file name that is automatically genrated, or supplied by the user via the ``rhs_filename`` property of the :class:`qutip.Options` class.
 Because the :func:`qutip.parfor` function uses the built-in Python multiprocessing functionality, in calling the solver inside a parfor loop, each thread will try to generate compiled code with the same file name, leading to a crash.
 To get around this problem you can call the :func:`qutip.rhs_generate` function to compile simulation into C code before calling parfor.
 You **must** then set the :class:`qutip.Odedata` object ``rhs_reuse=True`` for all solver calls inside the parfor loop that indicates that a valid C code file already exists and a new one should not be generated.
 As an example, we will look at the Landau-Zener-Stuckelberg interferometry example that can be found in the :ref:`exadvanced` section.

 To set up the problem, we run the following code::